Kneckter/HAProxySetup/README.md

   # If you're setting up HAProxy on an externally hosted server, use `balance leastconn`.
   balance source
   #balance leastconn

+  # Set the max connections for each server to 1000 so you don't drop data
+  # This defauls to 10% of maxconn or 10% of the default (which limits it to 200 connections)
+  fullconn 1000

   # This section of external-check settings is important for checking if your proxy IP is banned.
   option external-check